Tutorial on amortized optimization: Defining the model

 \subsubsection{Semi-amortized models over a latent space $\gZ$}

 In addition to only updating iterates over the domain $\gY$, a natural generalization is to introduce a latent space $\gZ$ that is iteratively optimized over \emph{inside} of the amortization model.
 This is usually done to give the semi-amortized model more capacity to learn about the structure of the optimization problems that are being solved.
+The latent space can also be interpreted as a representation of the optimal solution space.
+This is useful for learning an optimizer that only searches over the \emph{optimal} region of the solution space rather than the entire solution space.

-\textbf{Examples.} The iterative gradient updates in \cref{eq:gd} can be replaced with a learned update function as in \citet{ravi2016optimization,li2016learning,li2017learning}.
-These model the past sequence of iterates and learn how to best-predict the next iterate so that the overall sequence is optimal.
+\textbf{Examples.} The iterative gradient updates in \cref{eq:gd} can be replaced with a learned update function as in \citet{ravi2016optimization,li2016learning,andrychowicz2016learning,li2017learning}.
+These model the past sequence of iterates and learn how to best-predict the next iterate, pushing them towards optimality.
 This can be done with a recurrent cell $g$ such as an LSTM \citep{hochreiter1997long} or GRU \citep{cho2014learning} and leads to updates of the form

 where each call to the recurrent cell $g$ takes a hidden state $z$ along with an iterate and the derivative of the objective.
 This endows $g$ with the capacity to learn significant updates leveraging the problem structure that a traditional optimization method would not be able to make.
 In theory, traditional update rules can also be fallen back on as the gradient step in \cref{eq:gd} is captured by removing the hidden state $z$ and setting